magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 1. Log in to your local development machine, or switch to, the [Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html).

-2. Change to a directory to which the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} has write access (for example, the web server docroot).
+2. Change to a directory to which the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} has write access, such as the home directory.

 3. Enter the following command: